 P12 Alpha1-antitrypsin deficiency

 A systematic review of three randomised controlled trials studying a total of 283 patients, concluded that there was a lack of evidence of clinical benefit from alpha-1 antitrypsin augmentation therapy (Gøtzsche 2016) [evidence level I].
 Alpha-1 antitrypsin augmentation therapy is not routinely available in Australia.

 In the RAPID trial RCT, which contributed the majority of patients to the above systematic review, intravenous augmentation therapy was studied in 177 adults with COPD and severe alpha1-antitrypsin (AAT) deficiency (serum level <11µM), FEV1 35-70% predicted and no smoking in the prior six months (Chapman 2015).
 Intravenous AAT 60 mg/kg from pooled human plasma was given weekly in the intervention group, vs. matched placebo in the control group, for 24 months.
 Open label augmentation was then offered for a further 24 months.
 10% of the intervention group withdrew prematurely, compared to 21% of the control group.
 The annual rate of lung density loss, measured by CT chest at total lung capacity (TLC), was statistically significantly less in the patients receiving AAT augmentation (mean –1.45 g/L per year, SE 0.23), compared to the placebo group (–2.19 g/L per year, SE 0.25), with difference of 0.74 g/L per year (95% CI 0.06–1.42).
 There were no changes in annual rate of lung density loss when measured at a combination of TLC and FRC, or at FRC alone.
 There were no statistically significant differences in mortality, exacerbations, FEV1 or adverse effects.
 Post-hoc exploratory analysis showed a reduced rate of lung density loss with higher trough serum AAT levels achieved.
-Whilst the slowing of lung density loss at TLC was statistically significant, it is not clear if this slower rate of emphysema progression is of sufficient clinical importance to recommend treatment.
-Furthermore, benefits in patient-orientated outcomes were not demonstrated, although this study was not powered to show this.
+Benefits in patient-orientated outcomes were not demonstrated, although this study was not powered to show this.